JimmyJiang666/jimmyjiang666.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Muyan Jiang.
-I am a PhD student at UC Berkeley’s Industrial Engineering and Operations Research (advisor: <a href="https://aswani.ieor.berkeley.edu/">Anil Aswani</a>) with a designated emphasis in Computational Precision Health (advisor: <a href="https://publichealth.berkeley.edu/people/maya-petersen/">Maya Petersen</a>).
+My name is **Muyan Jiang**.
+I am a PhD candidate in **Industrial Engineering & Operations Research** at UC Berkeley, advised by [Anil Aswani](https://aswani.ieor.berkeley.edu/), with a designated emphasis in **Computational Precision Health** (co-advised by [Maya Petersen](https://publichealth.berkeley.edu/people/maya-petersen/)).

-I completed my undergraduate in New York University, Abu Dhabi, UAE, with a double major in Mathematics and Computer Sciences.
-My undergraduate research lies in the realm of operator theory and matrix analysis, which focuses on Kippenhahn curve and numerical ranges of certain operators.
-I was proudly mentored by <a href="https://www.math.wm.edu/~ilya/">Ilya Spitkovsky</a>.
+I hold a BS in Mathematics and Computer Science from New York University Abu Dhabi, where I conducted research in operator theory and matrix analysis, focusing on Kippenhahn curves and numerical ranges of reciprocal matrices under the mentorship of [Ilya Spitkovsky](https://www.math.wm.edu/~ilya/).

-My current research interests lie in the area of personalized data-driven decision-making with applications mostly in healthcare systems, utilizing mathematical modeling and optimization techniques.
-I aim to develop interpretable machine learning and statistical models for precision interventions and advanced payment models.

-More broadly speaking, I have experience in research at the intersection of mathematics and computer science.
-I am generally interested in data science, decision-making, optimization, causal inference, operations research, machine learning/deep learning, etc.

-Please refer to my [publications page](/publications/) for details.
-I am familiar with Python, C/C++, C#, Scope, R, Mathematica, SQL, Julia and many other DL/ML frameworks or platforms.

-For a recent resume, click [here](/assets/pdf/resume.pdf).
+My current research integrates mathematical optimization, machine learning, and statistical modeling to design data-driven solutions for healthcare systems.
+Specific interests include:
+- **Interpretable ML models** for precision interventions.
+- **Bi-level optimization** in contract design for healthcare payment systems.
+- **Semiparametric regression** for personalized treatment strategies.

+I also have broad expertise in operations research, causal inference, and deep learning, with technical proficiency in Python, C/C++, SQL, Julia, PyTorch, TensorFlow, and cloud platforms like AWS and GCP.

+For details on my work, visit my [publications](/publications/).
+A current resume is available [here](/assets/pdf/resume.pdf).

 <hr/>